 The Monastery dedicated to ‘All the Saints’, well known as Varlaam, is built on an imposing rock at the northwest edge of the stone city of the Meteora.
 It is situated between the Monastery of Rousanou and the Great Meteoron.

-According to the legendary, the first inhabitant has gone there 600 years ago during the first part of the 14th century.
-He was contemporary of Saint Athanasios, the ascetic-anchorite Varlaam who also gave his name to the monastery.
-First founders of the Monastery were the two brothers, priest-monks from Ioannina, Theophanis and Nektarios Apsaradas, of an eminent Byzantine family Known as “The Apsaradon” of Ioannina.
+According to history, the first resident has gone there 600 years ago during the first part of the 14th century.
+He was a contemporary of Saint Athanasios, the ascetic Varlaam who also gave his name to the monastery.
+The first founders of the Monastery were the two brothers, priest-monks from Ioannina, Theophanis and Nektarios Apsaradas, of an eminent Byzantine family Known as “The Apsaradon” of Ioannina.

 The catholic of the Holy Monastery honors All Saints and was built by the monks and brothers Theophanis and Nektarios in 1541-1544.
 There is also the chapel of the Three Hierarchs built upon the first small church that the hermit Varlaam built.
 Important constructions are the old “Trapeza” (dining hall), the Center (kitchen) and the Old Hospital.

 The Holy Trinity Monastery is the most difficult to reach, but once you get to the very top the panoramic view of the surroundings is simply captivating and magnificent.

 On the south, at the foot of the rock lies the town of Kalambaka with the river Pineios flowing peacefully and the mountain Massifs of Koziakas and Pindos further away.
 On the west, the Monastery of Varlaam is spotted out and further away from it is the Monastery of Great Meteoron.
 On the East, The Monastery of St. Stephen is positioned.